-Multiclass methods — use when your condition variable has more than two
+Multiclass methods — Use when your condition variable has two or more labels,

 faultCode2.
 The default value for multiclass methods is

-The default ranking technique for two-class condition variables,
+The default ranking method for two-class condition variables,

-t-test, is the simplest technique, as it uses only the
+T-Test, is the simplest method, as it only considers

-means of the two labeled groups and not their distributions.
+whether the means of the two labeled groups are equal or not.

 features to discard.